treasure-data/embulk-input-marketo/README.md

 ### market/lead

+**NOTE: If you use feature of scheduled execution (resume) with marketo/read, you should not specify until\_at because this plugin can't place new until_at (can't know the date to run with new config.**

 - **endpoint** SOAP endpoint URL for your account (string, required)
 - **wsdl** SOAP endpoint URL for your account (string, default: endpoint + "?WSDL")
 - **user_id** Your user id (string, reqiured)